zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.7.rst

         };
     };

+* The :dtcompatible:`nxp,kinetis-lptmr` compatible string has been changed to :dtcompatible:`nxp,lptmr`.
+The old string will be usable for a short time, but should be replaced for it will be removed in the future.

 * Some of the driver API structs have been rename to have the required ``_driver_api`` suffix. (:github:`72182`) The following types have been renamed: